Skip to Content

 • 1/2 teaspoon salt

-Scrub sweet potatoes, but do not peel.
-Place potatoes in 3-quart saucepan.
+Place sweet potatoes in Dutch oven.
 Add enough water just to cover.
 Heat to boiling; reduce heat to low.
 Cover and simmer 20 to 25 minutes or until tender.
 Drain; cool slightly.
 Slip off skins.
-Cut into 1/2-inch slices.
+Cut crosswise into 1/2-inch slices.

 Nutrition